 Genealogy

-Here is the Peter R Reimer family-tree, based on the book "Peter R Reimer 1845-1915 Family Book" by Abe R Reimer of Blumenort MB, and on updates and corrections to the Klaas P L Reimer descendants collected by my father Peter K Reimer, all of which has been entered by Carol Friesen of Tulsa OK.
+Here is the Peter R Reimer family-tree(unfortunately this page nolonger exists), based on the book "Peter R Reimer 1845-1915 Family Book" by Abe R Reimer of Blumenort MB, and on updates and corrections to the Klaas P L Reimer descendants collected by my father Peter K Reimer, all of which has been entered by Carol Friesen.
 That webpage resides on her website, and was mechanically converted to HTML by her.
 In 2003-June, she submitted that data (in Gedcom form) to the GRANDMA project of calmenno.org (CMHS), for inclusion in their next release.
 (The linked webpage becomes obsolete once the data is so included.)

 And here is the Klaas P L Reimer family-tree, a subset of the above, which resides on this website.
 This copy contains further corrections, which still need to be submitted to the GRANDMA project, namely: